 The completed questionnaires were entered into the Survey Solutions CAPI data entry system.

-"Kiribati National Statistics Office, Household Income and Expenditure Survey 2006 (HIES 2006), Version 01 of the licensed dataset (December 2008), provided by the Microdata Library. https://microdata.pacificdata.org/index.php/home"
+"Kiribati National Statistics Office, Household Income and Expenditure Survey 2019 (HIES 2019), Version 01 of the licensed dataset (November 2020), provided by the Pacific Data Hub - Microdata Library. https://microdata.pacificdata.org/index.php/home"

 Disclaimer and copyrights